Israel Archaeology: Volunteer On An Excavation In 2025

 So, what is an archaeological excavation really like?
 How does one go about becoming Indiana Jones?
-I have a secret for you – Indiana Jones was just an explorer.
-He wasn’t actually doing archaeology, and everything that happened in the movie would have happened with or without him!
-So good news – anyone can get involved with archaeology!
+I have a secret for you โ Indiana Jones was just an explorer (he wasnโt actually doing archaeology).
+So, good news โ anyone can get involved with archaeology!

 Accommodation: Booking.com